MovingBlocks/Terasology/docs/Project-Overview.md

 Our online presence covers:

 * [Portal / forum](http://forum.terasology.org) - main site for announcements and discussion
-* [Freenode IRC](https://webchat.freenode.net) - live chat and support, when somebody is available (please be patient!)
- * If you're new to IRC please read [[Using IRC]] and understand it isn't quite like instant messaging, many lurk and only occasionally respond :-)
 * [Meta Server](http://meta.terasology.org) - shows a list of game servers, modules, and so on.
 Can be used via API and is used as such by the game and launcher.
 * [Splash Site](http://terasology.org) - a small GitHub Page (hosted [here](https://github.com/MovingBlocks/movingblocks.github.com) to intro the game, play via applet, or even run the soundtrack (top left - Flash)
  * Note: Both applets and flash are aging as technologies and may not work in some browsers due to support and security.
 Goal is to eventually replace with Java Webstart and HTML5.